sowbagya-049/Delivery-optimization/README.md

 ---

 ##  Key Concepts Used

 * Greedy Algorithms
-* Clustering (K-Means)
+* K-Means Clustering
 * Load Balancing
-* Multi-Criteria Decision Making
+* Multi-Criteria Decision Making (MCDM)
 * Data Analysis & Visualization

 ---

 ##  Conclusion

 This project demonstrates how combining multiple optimization techniques with decision-making strategies can significantly improve logistics efficiency.
-The system dynamically selects the best approach based on real-world conditions, making it robust and adaptable.
+The system dynamically selects the best approach based on real-world conditions, making it robust, scalable, and efficient.

 ---

 ##  Submitted By

-Sowbagya V S -
+**Sowbagya V S**
-2303717673722049
+**Reg No: 2303717673722049**